 History, Art, and Culture in the Store of the Seafaring People

-Over the past 100 years, Lucarda has witnessed the changes that have affected not only fashion but also navigation, the port of Genoa, the historic center, and the city in general.
-Today, entering Lucarda means taking a dive into the past: a living archive displaying vintage garments, historical supplies, and objects of cultural relevance.
-The interiors, from the sign to the upper floor, have remained unchanged since the beginning and reflect the Genoese style, enriched with relics from the era of ocean liners and other historical events.
-Lucarda is both history and culture.
-Aware of its significance, the shop is involved in projects aimed at preserving and promoting cultural production, collaborating with artists and local institutions.
-Additionally, we welcome guided tours organized by entities such as Arte e Musei Italia.
+Over more than 100 years, Lucarda has witnessed the changes that have affected not only fashion, but also shipping, the port of Genoa, the historic center, and the city as a whole.
+Entering Lucarda today is like stepping into the past: a living archive displaying vintage garments, historic supplies, and culturally significant objects.
+The interior, from the sign to the upper floor, has remained unchanged since its founding and reflects Genoese style, enriched with memorabilia from the era of ocean liners and other historic events.
+Lucarda is synonymous with history and culture; aware of its importance, the shop participates in projects aimed at preserving and promoting cultural production, collaborating with local artists and organizations.
+We also welcome guided tours organized by organizations such as Arte e Musei Italia.

 Our Exhibition, now virtual